Stantonbury School

-Stantonbury School (formerly known as Stantonbury Campus and Stantonbury International School) is a coeducational secondary school located in north Milton Keynes, England, established in 1974.
-It is the second largest secondary comprehensive school in the United Kingdom with more than 1,600 school students aged 11–18 (Years 7-13 / US Grades 6-12), As of January 2020.
-It is built as part of a community site, including shared facilities including 'Stantonbury Leisure Centre', 'Stantonbury Theatre', a health centre and a church.
+Stantonbury School (formerly known as Stantonbury Campus and Stantonbury International School) is a coeducational secondary school in north Milton Keynes, England, established in 1974.
+It is the second-largest secondary comprehensive school in the United Kingdom with more than 1,600 school students aged 11–18 (Years 7-13 / US Grades 6-12), As of January 2020.
+It is part of a community site, with shared facilities including a leisure centre, a theatre, a health centre and a church.

 Originally established as two schools (Bridgewater Hall and Brindley Hall), in the late 1980s it was restructured into four halls plus a shared sixth form, and eventually merged into one school.
 The campus held Arts College status as its specialism under the now discontinued specialist schools programme.